michael-mclaughlin/flexnav/README.md

 # flexnav
 This is a flexible navigation experiment just for fun.

-Resize the screen width to take a look at the adaptive design changes.
+Resize the screen width to take a look at the adaptive and responsive design changes.

 Hover over the links to see the transitions.
 Click on the arrow links to see the "active" functionality.